deis/deis/README.md

 $ deis clusters:create dev local.deisapp.com --hosts=local.deisapp.com --auth=~/.vagrant.d/insecure_private_key
 ```

+The parameters to `deis clusters:create` are:
+* cluster name (`dev`) - the name used by Deis to reference the cluster
+* cluster hostname (`local.deisapp.com`) - the hostname under which apps are created, like `balancing-giraffe.local.deisapp.com`
+* cluster members (`--hosts`) - a comma-separated list of cluster members -- not necessarily all members, but at least one (for EC2 and Rackspace, this is a list of the internal IPs like `--hosts=10.21.12.1,10.21.12.2,10.21.12.3`)
+* auth SSH key (`--auth`) - the SSH private key used to provision servers (for EC2 and Rackspace, this key is likely `~/.ssh/deis`)

 The `dev` cluster will be used as the default cluster for future `deis` commands.

 # Usage